Everything You Need to Know About Contested Divorce in PA

 An uncontested divorce involves spouses who are able to negotiate a divorce agreement without going to court.
 These situations are ideal, as they typically cost less and resolve more quickly than contested divorces.
-When spouses can work through the entire process in an amicable manner, they might choose divorce mediation to divide their assets and address custody and support matters.
+When spouses can work through the entire process in an amicable manner, they might be able to reach settlement agreement by mutual consent.
+In this case, a couple will agree on most issues related to how to divide their assets and address custody, alimony, and support matters.

-You may need to pursue a litigated divorce if any of the following is true:
+You may need to pursue a litigated divorce complaint if any of the following is true: